Allegheny-Computer-Science-112-S2018/cs112-S2018-practical8-starter/README.md

 - `gradle check`: check the quality of the code using Checkstyle
 - `gradle build`: create the bytecode from the Java source code
 - `gradle run`: run the Java program in the command-line
-- `gradle cleanTest`: clean the JUnit test suite of derived files
-- `gradle test`: run the JUnit test suite and produce report
 - `gradle tasks`: display details about the Gradle system

 To run one of these commands, you must be in the home directory for this